Flat Roof Repair

 Water accumulation on your roof can damage the roofing material, resulting in leaks in your home.

-Most flat roofs in Denver are typically seen on commercial buildings, but occasionally can be found on residential properties.
-Homeowners in Denver who wish to maximize their space install flat roofs, or those who don’t have the upfront budget for a sloped roof installation.
+Most flat roofs in Arvada are typically seen on commercial buildings, but occasionally can be found on residential properties.
+Homeowners in Arvada who wish to maximize their space install flat roofs, or those who don’t have the upfront budget for a sloped roof installation.

 Repairing a flat roof can be extremely frustrating, and can range from somewhat simple to incredibly complex fixes.
 The first thing to do is locate the source of the leak in your flat roof, which is usually easier to find on a sloped or pitched roof.
 You can probably repair small leaks using the appropriate tools, but if you’re not sure what you’re doing, it’s best to call professional help.